Lightning-AI/pytorch-lightning/docs/source/conversational_ai.rst

 .. note:: Every NeMo model has an example configuration and run script that contains all configuration needed for training.

+The end result of using NeMo, Pytorch Lightning, and Hydra is that NeMo models all have the same look and feel so that is easy to do Conversational AI research across multiple domains and all NeMo models are fully compatible with the PyTorch ecosystem.

 Installing NeMo
 ^^^^^^^^^^^^^^^